-We released our debut album December 11, 2021 and the response has just been phenomenal!
+We released our debut album on December 11, 2020, and the response has just been phenomenal!

 We spent a few years pouring our hearts and souls into this record and I really could not be